Around this time of year my fingers get twitchy and I can’t wait to start digging.

 - In large saucepan, combine apples, rhubarb, onions, garlic, sugar and vinegar.

 - Bring to a boil over medium-high heat, stirring constantly.

 - Reduce heat, and simmer for 15 minutes.
 Stir frequently to prevent sticking.

-- Continue simmering for another 15 minutes, or until the chutney is thick enough to mound on a spoon.
+- Continue simmering for another 25 minutes, or until the chutney is thick enough to mound on a spoon - it isn't runny when you pick up a spoonful.
 (You will see a noticeable change when the chutney begins to gel.)

 - Ladle hot chutney into prepared jars.
 Leave ½" of headspace.
 Remove any air bubbles by sliding a knife around the edges of the jar.

 - Wipe the rim of the jar with a clean cloth, and center canning lid on jar.
 Screw the band onto jar until you feel resistance.
 Then increase slightly until firmly fastened, but not overly tight.

 - Place filled jars in the canner.
 Make sure they are completely covered with water.
 Cover canner.